liquid4teur/SSH/README.md

 >Copy the public key from PuttyGen,

->Go to the SSH server and past the public key in .ssh/authorized_keys
+>Go to the SSH server and past the public key in ".ssh/authorized_keys" (if the folder .ssh and the file authorized_keys don't exit, you have to create it before "~/.ssh/authorized_keys").

 - On Mac & Linux: